-Under the Biogen Agreement, Sangamo and Biogen will jointly conduct two research programs: the beta-thalassemia program and the SCD program.
-For the beta-thalassemia program, Sangamo is responsible for all discovery, research and development activities through the first human clinical trial for the first ZFP Therapeutic developed under the Biogen Agreement for the treatment of beta-thalassemia.
+Under the Bioverativ Agreement, Sangamo and Bioverativ jointly conduct two research programs: the beta-thalassemia program and the SCD program.
+For the beta-thalassemia program, Sangamo is responsible for all discovery, research and development activities through the first human clinical trial for the first ZFP Therapeutic developed under the Bioverativ Agreement for the treatment of beta-thalassemia.
 For the SCD program, both parties are responsible for research and development activities through the submission of an Investigational New Drug (IND) application for ZFP Therapeutics intended to treat SCD.
-For both programs, Biogen is responsible for subsequent world-wide clinical development, manufacturing and commercialization of licensed products developed under the Biogen Agreement.
-At the end of specified research terms for each program or under certain specified circumstances, Biogen retains the right to step in and take over any remaining activities of Sangamo.
-Furthermore, Sangamo has an option to copromote in the United States any licensed product to treat beta-thalassemia and SCD developed under the Biogen Agreement, and Biogen agrees to compensate Sangamo for such co-promotion activities.
+For both programs, Bioverativ is responsible for subsequent world-wide clinical development, manufacturing and commercialization of licensed products developed under the Bioverativ Agreement.
+At the end of the specified research terms for each program or under certain specified circumstances, Bioverativ retains the right to step in and take over any remaining activities of Sangamo.
+Furthermore, Sangamo has an option to co-promote in the United States any licensed product to treat beta-thalassemia and SCD developed under the Bioverativ Agreement, and Bioverativ agrees to compensate Sangamo for such co-promotion activities.

-Sangamo received an upfront license fee of \$20.0 million upon entering into the Biogen Agreement.
-In addition, the Company will also be eligible to receive \$126.3 million in payments upon the achievement of specified research, regulatory, clinical development milestones, as well as \$167.5 million in payments upon the achievement of specified commercialization and sales milestones.
-Biogen also reimburses Sangamo for agreed upon costs incurred in connection with research and development activities conducted by Sangamo.
+Sangamo received an upfront license fee of \$20.0 million upon entering into the Bioverativ Agreement.
+In addition, the Company will also be eligible to receive \$115.8 million in payments upon the achievement of specified research, regulatory, clinical development milestones, as well as \$160.5 million in payments upon the achievement of specified commercialization and sales milestones.
+Bioverativ reimburses Sangamo for agreed upon costs incurred in connection with research and development activities conducted by Sangamo.
 In addition, Sangamo is eligible to receive contingent payments upon the achievement of specified regulatory, clinical development, commercialization and sales milestones.
-The total amount of potential regulatory, clinical development, commercialization and sales contingent payments, assuming the achievement of all specified milestone events in the Biogen Agreement, is \$293.8 million, including Phase 1 contingent payments of \$7.5 million for each of the beta-thalassemia and SCD programs.
-In addition, if products are commercialized under this agreement, Biogen will pay Sangamo incremental royalties for each licensed product that are a tiered double-digit percentage of annual net sales of such product.
-There have been no licensed products approved under the Biogen Agreement as of December 31, 2014.
+The total amount of potential regulatory, clinical development, commercialization and sales contingent payments, assuming the achievement of all specified milestone events in the Bioverativ Agreement, is \$276.3 million, including Phase 1 contingent payments of \$7.5 million for the SCD program and \$6.0 million for the beta-thalassemia program.
+In addition, if products are commercialized under the Bioverativ Agreement, Bioverativ will pay Sangamo incremental royalties for each licensed product that are a tiered double-digit percentage of annual net sales of such product.
+To date, no milestone payments have been received and no products have been approved and therefore no royalty fees have been earned under the Bioverativ Agreement.